Phedimus takesimensis (Nakai) 't Hart

 Aizopsis takesimensis, Sedum kamtschaticum var. takesimense, Sedum takesimense

-Native to South Korea (occurs exclusively in Ulleungdo and Dokdo Islands).
+This species is native to South Korea (occurs exclusively in Ulleungdo and Dokdo Islands).

 The specific epithet "takesimensis" refers to Ulleungdo Island called Takeshima in Japan during the Edo period.